LukePappa/Ourism/text.md

-The cosmos is an act of self-realization wherein each part of itself comes to apprehend bliss as the only reality.
+The cosmos is an act of self-realization wherein each part of itself subjectively percieves the world-branch where it comes to apprehend bliss as the only reality.
 Human beings have this capacity, and may cultivate the mental clarity necessary to realize it.